visakan4/shopifyBackEndChallenge/README.md

 1. Execute the query
 2. If the query execution is successful iterate rhough the results and form the response JSON.
-3. If the query is not successful set the shopStatus to SHOP_NOT_UPDATED and statusCode to 409.
+3. If the query is not successful set the shopStatus to SHOP_NOT_UPDATED and statusCode to 409 and get the error messages.
-4. Return the response JSON.
+4. Return the response JSON(with error message).

 RESPONSE